HOW MUCH DOES IT COST TO FIX A BASEMENT LEAK?

 Basement waterproofing along the exterior of the home is more expensive, but people opt for this because it tackles the problem of water leakage at its source.

-Costs for exterior waterproofing starts at around $100 per foot and can go up to $1,000 per foot, again depending on the size and difficulty of the job.
+Costs for exterior waterproofing starts at around $100 per foot and can go up to $200 per foot but may be more under certain circumstances, again depending on the size and difficulty of the job.
 The depth of the home’s foundation is a major issue in determining cost.

 Interior water management systems control water that has already entered through the foundation walls or from under the home’s footing away from the finished interior of the basement.
 It involves setting up a drainage system in the home – including the installation of a protective drainage membrane along the walls up to grade level, connecting a new weeping tile to the home’s drainage system, and installing a sump pump (which directs water to an outside location, away from the property).

-The cost for interior waterproofing is anywhere from $75 per foot up to around $250 per foot.
+The cost for interior waterproofing is anywhere from $75 per foot up to around $125 per foot, but also can go higher at times.

 The city of Toronto offers subsidies to homeowners for the installation of flood protection devices, to help offset waterproofing costs.